salkuadrat/lucifer/README.md

 ## GET Query String

-Now we'll see how to retrieve the GET query parameters.
+Now you may learn how to retrieve the GET query parameters.

 Query string is the part that comes after URL path, and starts with a question mark `?` like `?username=lucifer`.

-Multiple query parameters can be added with character `&`.
+Multiple query parameters can be added with character `&` like so:

 ```text
 ?username=lucifer&age=10000
 ```

-How can we get those values?
+How may we get the values?

-Lucifer provides a `req.query` object to make it easy to get those query values.
+Lucifer provides `req.query` object to make it easy to get all query values.

 ```dart
 app.get('/', (Req req, Res res) {